apollographql/apollo-cache-persist/README.md

 #### Why is the 'background' trigger only available for React Native?

-Quite simply, because mobile apps are different than web apps.
+Quite simply, because mobile apps are different from web apps.

 Mobile apps are rarely terminated before transitioning to the background.
 This is helped by the fact that an app is moved to the background whenever the user